barkadosh1/IDD-Fa19-Lab2/README.md

 ## Part D. Make your Arduino sing!

 **a.
 How would you change the code to make the song play twice as fast?**
+- divide note duration by 2
+- Talk about how tested both this (figured out this reduces the rest/silence note as well)
+- Used a timer to confirm it actually cut in half from 2276 to 1134 Serial.begin (9600);
+Serial.print(millis());

 **b.
 What song is playing?**